Lasya356/power-outages/README.md

   frameborder="0"
 ></iframe>

 Below is a histogram illustrating the distribution of our test statistics from the permutation test.
-The test statistic represents the total variation distance between the West and Central climate region distributions across 10,000 permutations.
+The test statistic represents the total variation distance (TVD) between the West and Central climate region distributions across 10,000 permutations.
 The observed test statistic (red line) is also shown.

 <iframe
   src="assets/TEST-tvd-cause-cat.html"